 The combination of tart yet sweet blackcurrant compote nestled amongst tender apple slices and that buttery, crumbly topping is enough to get main course plates polished off in record time and minds excitedly racing towards pudding.

-Technically, yes, blackcurrants are full of health benefits.
-I've been following The Blackcurrant Foundation on Instagram recently and discovered that amongst other things, this zingy fruit is good for:
+Technically, blackcurrants are full of health benefits.
+Amongst other things, this zingy fruit is good for:

 Of course, being a particularly sour fruit, blackcurrants usually end up being sweetened considerably before consumption.
 Please keep this in mind when scoffing down these nutritious berries and claiming it's all good stuff.